matn7/CS-Notes/src/main/java/basic_java/README.md

     - Has a self contained execution environment.
     - Private set of runtime resources.
     - Each process has its own memory space.
-    - Process can communicate with each others IPC
+    - Process can communicate with each other IPC.
 - Threads:
     - Lightweight process.
     - Creating a new thread requires fewer resources than creating a new process.
     - Exists within a process.
     - Every process has at least one thread.
-- `join()` - method wait until thread to finish
+- `join()`: Method waits until a thread to finish.
-- Threads priority - importance of a thread to the scheduler.
+- Threads priority: Importance of a thread to the scheduler.
 Lower priority thread tend to run less often.
-    - setPriority()
+    - `setPriority()`
-    - getPriority()
+    - `getPriority()`
     - MAX_PRIORITY, NORM_PRIORITY, MIN_PRIORITY
-- `yield()` - this static method is essentially used to notify the system that the current thread is willing to give up CPU for a while, but scheduler can immediately pick them back.
+- `yield()`: This static method is essentially used to notify the system that the current thread is willing to give up CPU for a while, but scheduler can immediately pick them back.
 Is put back into the ready queue of the processor, and waits for it next turn.

 **Start Thread**

 - Extends Thread:
-    - Override run() method
+    - Override `run()` method.
 - Implements Runnable:
-    - Override run() method, pass Runnable object to Thread class constructor.
+    - Override `run()` method, pass Runnable object to Thread class constructor.
     - Call start method on thread object.
-- Executor Service - dynamically reuse thread.
+- Executor Service: Dynamically reuse thread.
 Check if threads are already working.
 - **Executors.newCachedThreadPool()**:
     - Return an executor service that can dynamically reuse threads before starting a job, it going to check whether there are any threads that finished the job if so reuse them.